side-projects-42/website/.github/ISSUE_TEMPLATE/translation-issue.md

 ---
 name: Translation issue
-about: 'Create a report about a translation issue on the website '
+about: "Create a report about a translation issue on the website "
-title: ''
+title: ""
 labels: translations
-assignees: ''
+assignees: ""
 ---